--filter (or -F) flag selects packages in a monorepo by pattern. Patterns match package names or package paths, with full glob syntax.

 terminal

-bun outdated will display outdated dependencies for all packages in the monorepo, and --filter can be used to restrict the command to a subset of the packages:
+bun outdated displays outdated dependencies for all packages in the monorepo, and --filter restricts the command to a subset of them:

 terminal